 – 480 square-foot shaded deck area for outdoor classes and programming.

 Over the next year, Socrates Sculpture Park will raise $6 million through The Future Fund, a special campaign designed to help the organization BUILD, CREATE and CONNECT for generations to come.

 About The Cubes at Socrates Sculpture Park

-LOT-EK’s innovative design and material choices of The Cubes underscore the Park’s history of reclamation and revitalization and its mission of presenting contemporary public art, fostering environmental stewardship, and community building.
+LOT-EK’s award-winning design and innovative material choices of The Cubes underscore the Park’s history of reclamation and revitalization and its mission of presenting contemporary public art, fostering environmental stewardship, and community building.
 The Cubes originally began its existence as a commission by The Whitney Museum of American Art, then a 720 square foot structure, which comprised six shipping containers and housed the museum’s education programs.
 When the Whitney was planning to vacate the Breuer building on Madison Avenue for its new home on Gansevoort Street, the Museum offered the structure as a donation to Socrates Sculpture Park.

 This extraordinary opportunity led to an expansion plan to adapt the containers and fulfill the Park’s strategic and programmatic goals, including the creation of its first indoor space.
 Socrates Sculpture Park has historically and currently utilizes shipping containers for adapted reuse throughout the park, as equipment and material storage units for open air artist studios and education areas.